Xylitol benefits for oral health and weight control? Yep, at least that’s what natural health stores are trying to tell us!

-What is xylitol?
 The ingredient “xylitol” is coming up more and more on food labels.
-If you like to read food labels and do that as part of your shopping, you may have noticed xylitol in the list of ingredients.
-Manufacturers say xylitol benefits are all natural, but that does not necessarily mean it is healthy.
+Manufacturers claim that xylitol benefits are all natural, but that does not necessarily mean it is healthy.
 Sometimes all natural sounds healthy.

 What Is Xylitol?

-Basically, xylitol is a sugar alcohol.
-It is a low-digestible carbohydrate that resists starches and includes fiber.
+Technically a sugar alcohol, xylitol is a low-digestible carbohydrate that resists starches and includes fiber.
 It has gained popularity in many health circles because there is the claim that sugar alcohol is natural.
 There are varieties of this substance, such as:

 Xylitol is a derivative of xylose, and is considered a crystalline alcohol.
 Xylos is a crystalline aldose sugar, which is not digestible.
 (1, 2) Xylose, not xylitol, is naturally found in nature.
 It normally is obtained from birch bark.
 Just because something is natural though, does not mean it is a healthy or good for you.
 Research was conducted in the 1950s that showed: (3)

 - People who eat foods with xylose tend to experience digestive issues like gas, bloating and diarrhea.